“Mark, stay with us, you’re not leaving us today. Darn it, stay with us. You’ve got this.”

 Most of us looked scared…

-Enter your email below to receive the first chapter of Hard Comes First straight to your inbox.
+Enter your email below for Tips on Attacking Your Best Life.
 Receive updates on the progress of the book and more.